All Collections

 From here, you have a good base to work with.
 We've created a simple spreadsheet application that goes through the 1st column of phone numbers and sends the text bodies of the 2nd column while giving status updates to the 3rd.

 We can start expanding this for future business needs.
-Add more things to track like sent/received statuses, order fulfillments, you can even add parsing ability to the texts you receive and highlight messages based on the context of the text message.
+Add more things to track like sent/received statuses, order fulfilment, you can even add parsing ability to the texts you receive and highlight messages based on the context of the text message.
 The possibilities are limitless!

 Did this answer your question?